Choosing the Best Cycling Tights – It’s a Matter of Degree.

 Recently updated with a handy leg pocket and our ridiculously comfortable soft wing chamois.
 Wind resistant, water repellent and warm.

-Castelli’s top of the line, with a great mix of warmth, stretchy compression, windblock and water repellency.
+Castelli’s top of the line women’s tight, with a great mix of warmth, stretchy compression, windblock and water repellency.
+This is the tight that keeps you protected and riding comfortably in the widest possible range of conditions (namely, hail on Beartooth pass).
 Reflective accents and all-day chamois seal the deal.

-Sportful’s ultimate.
-Designed for riding in the depths of winter, it’s made of a heavyweight, brushed stretch fabric with 4-needle stitching, with wind– and waterproof paneling below the knee.
+Sportful’s ultimate tight for women.
+Designed for riding in the depths of winter, it’s made of a heavyweight, brushed stretch fabric with 4-needle stitching, and wind– and waterproof paneling below the knee.
+It’s a workhorse tight with a wide mesh waistband designed to keep the main parts of you dry when you’re working your hardest.
+Our extremely cold mountain bike adventures put this beauty to the test and she delivered.

 Best Cycling Tights for 20º – 50º